MultiQC/MultiQC/docs/modules.md

 so that people know that it's there.

 ### MultiqcModule Class
 If you've copied one of the other entry point statements, it will have ended in `:MultiqcModule` - this tells MultiQC to try to execute a class or function called `MultiqcModule`.

-To use the helper functions bundled with MultiQC, you should extend this class from `multiqc.modules.base_module.BaseMultiqcModule`.
+To use the helper functions bundled with MultiQC, you should extend this class from `multiqc.modules.base_module.BaseMultiqcModule` in your module code file (i.e. `multiqc/<my_mod>/<my_mod>.py`).
 This will give you access to a number of functions on the `self` namespace.
 For example:
 ```python
 from multiqc.modules.base_module import BaseMultiqcModule